Same-sex marriage in Spain: Reactions

 The bill's passage was met with concern by Catholic authorities, including Pope John Paul II—who warned of "a weakening of family values"—and his successor Pope Benedict XVI.
 Cardinal López Trujillo, president of the Pontifical Council for the Family, said the Church was making an urgent call for freedom of conscience for Catholics and appealing to them to resist the law.
 He said every profession linked with implementing same-sex marriages should oppose it, even if it meant losing their jobs.
-Gay rights supporters argued that while the Catholic Church also formally opposed opposite-sex, non-religious marriage, its opposition was not as vocal; for example, the Church did not object to the marriage of Prince Felipe to Letizia Ortiz, who had divorced from a previous civil marriage.
+LGBT rights supporters argued that while the Catholic Church also formally opposed opposite-sex, non-religious marriage, its opposition was not as vocal; for example, the Church did not object to the marriage of Prince Felipe to Letizia Ortiz, who had divorced from a previous civil marriage.
 The Church was unable to gather enough support to derail the bill, even though more than 60% of Spaniards identify as members of the Catholic faith.
 Sociologists believed this may be due to a significant increase of cultural liberalism in the realm of individual rights in recent years, where the Church traditionally had most influence, especially on family issues.
 A poll showed that three quarters of Spaniards believed the church hierarchy was out of touch with social reality.
 A complementary explanation might be that the Church's influence on Spaniards declined after the death in 1975 of General Francisco Franco, whose regime was closely linked to the Church.

 Prime Minister Zapatero responded to church criticism by saying:

 There is no damage to marriage or to the family in allowing two people of the same sex to get married.
 Rather, these citizens now have the ability to organize their lives according to marital and familial norms and demands.
 There is no threat to the institution of marriage, but precisely the opposite: this law recognizes and values marriage. [...]
 Aware that some people and institutions profoundly disagree with this legal change, I wish to say that like other reforms to the marriage code that preceded this one, this law will not generate bad results, that its only consequence will be to avoid senseless suffering of human beings.
 A society that avoids senseless suffering of its citizens is a better society. [...]
 In any case, I wish to express my deep respect to those people and institutions, and I also want to ask for the same respect for all of those who approve of this law.
 To the homosexuals that have personally tolerated the abuse and insults for many years, I ask that you add to the courage you have demonstrated in your struggle for civil rights, an example of generosity and joy with respect to all the beliefs.